apache/arrow/docs/source/cpp/memory.rst

       ./arrow-array-test # Run a test
       apt-get update
       apt-get install -y linux-tools-generic
-      alias perf=/usr/lib/linux-tools/<something>/perf
+      alias perf=/usr/lib/linux-tools/<version-path>/perf

 To track allocations, create probe points on each of the jemalloc methods used.
-Collecting ``'$params'`` allows us to record the size of the allocations requested, while collecting ``$retval`` allows us to record the address of recorded allocations, so we can correlate them with the call to free/dealloc.
+Collecting ``$params`` allows us to record the size of the allocations requested, while collecting ``$retval`` allows us to record the address of recorded allocations, so we can correlate them with the call to free/deallocate.

 ::